 A hierarchical schematic layout can be an enormous benefit.
-Let’s take a look at the different ways that using hierarchy in your schematic can help your design.
-First though, let’s talk about what a hierarchical schematic is and how it works within the CAD system.
+Let’s take a look at the different ways that using hierarchy in your schematic can help your design and the advantages of schematic diagrams.
+First, let’s talk about what a hierarchical schematic is and how it works within the CAD system.

-Hierarchical schematic design, or block design, is where different schematic designs are represented by block symbols on the top sheet of the main design.
+Hierarchical schematic designs, or block designs, are where different schematic designs are represented by block symbols on the top sheet of the main design.
 Larger designs may also have more than just one top sheet with block symbols.
-In some cases a block symbol on the top sheet will represent another sheet with additional blocks symbols on it.
+In some cases, a block symbol on the top sheet will represent another sheet with additional block symbols on it.

 Each block symbol on the top sheet represents its own schematic design.
 A processor schematic with a power supply on it is a good example.
 A block symbol for the power supply is on the top sheet of the processor design, representing the schematic for the power supply.
 By selecting and opening the block symbol on the top sheet, the power supply schematic is opened and displayed.